 the other hand, a parenting plan which is too vague is equally unhelpful.
 If a parenting plan says that a parent’s visitation time should be “frequent” or “often,” the separating parents may find that they have very different definitions of what those terms mean.
 Without specifying the days or weeks that each parent receives, the parenting plan would be less helpful than if the court had made these decisions on behalf of the parents itself.

 Help With Parenting Plans

-At Ashby Law PLLC, we help parents work with each other to create a parenting plan that is in the best interests of your children.
+At Pacific Northwest Family Law PLLC, we help parents work with each other to create a parenting plan that is in the best interests of your children.
 Through mediation, negotiation, or litigation if necessary, our knowledgeable Washington family law attorneys will take your side and help you through difficult situations.

 If you would like more information about parenting plans, child support, visitation, or any other family law issue, simply call 360-926-9112 to schedule your appointment today.